BY-LAWS OF THE G&M RIDING CLUB

 4.2 The general board not including the Executive Board (President, Secretary and Treasurer), will hear initial allegations and if a sanction is necessary, the general board would assess said punishment.
 (Vice President of Club would act as chairman of this committee but would take no active role or vote.)

-4.3 If the sanctioned person requires a hearing the Executive Board (President, Secretary and Secretary) would be the panel to which the hearing would go and they, after hearing all the facts, would then make a final determination in said matter.
+4.3 If the sanctioned person requires a hearing the Executive Board (President, Vice President and Secretary) would be the panel to which the hearing would go and they, after hearing all the facts, would then make a final determination in said matter.
 (Vice President or Club would again act as chairman and would take no active part in voting but would present the facts for the Board of Directors to the Executive Board.)

 4.4 If a member of the G. & M. Board is the party that the allegation has been made against they will take no part in the above process.